Horticulture

 • Regularly adding hydrogen peroxide or peroxyacetic acid is another method of oxidation but requires higher concentrations and longer exposure times than ozone.
 It also causes manganese and iron to precipitate.
 Long-term use can degrade plastics.

-• Mild oxidation by nanobubbles is a chemical-free method to prevent root disease and biofilm accumulation while also significantly raising dissolved oxygen levels (DO) in the root zone.
-There are now over 1700 installations of nanobubble technology in over 32 countries, including more than 400 greenhouse operations.
-Over 560 million gallons of water are naturally disinfected through nanobubble technology each day.
-Efficacy is very high, and ROI is swift, with 40% of Moleaer horticulture clients reaching ROI within 12 months.
+• Enhanced oxidation by nanobubbles is a chemical-free method to prevent root disease and biofilm accumulation while also significantly raising dissolved oxygen levels (DO) in the root zone.

 How nanobubbles disinfect

-Nanobubbles move randomly and continuously through all parts of a water system via Brownian motion, causing disinfection (cell lysis of pathogens) in three ways:
+Nanobubbles move randomly and continuously through all parts of a water system via Brownian motion, helping enhance oxidation processes.
+This natural oxidation helps reduce waterborne pathogens and biofilm that can harbor these pathogens.

 Nanobubbles also remove biofilm through their constant movement and oxidizing action, penetrating and physically abrading biofilm that has built up within water basins and irrigation pipes.